 Here is how it looked on our demo site:

-Note: We added a free signup button that redirected to a custom WordPress user registration page.
+Note: We also added a free signup button that redirected to a custom WordPress user registration page.

-That’s all, we hope this article helped you learn how to show the total number of registered users in WordPress.
-You may also want to see our guide on how to moderate new user registrations in WordPress.
+We hope this article helped you learn how to show the total number of registered users in WordPress.
+Next, you may also want to see our guide on how to display recently registered users or moderating new user registrations in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.